SAP-samples/cap-service-integration-codejam/exercises/08-introduce-sap-cloud-sdk/README.md

 This is a sign of a successful delegation to a remote service!

-> You may also see warning output about a missing `zid` property in a JSON Web Token (JWT).
-This warning is from the SAP Cloud SDK and is only emitted because of the `DEBUG` setting.
-It's related to the attempted retrieval of a tenant ID in the connectivity flow, and we can safely ignore it here.

 ## Summary

 At this point:

 * you're running your external service in a mocked but real, remote service, accessed via HTTP
 * you've added handler code for the appropriate event to delegate calls to that remote service as required
-* you've installed the HTTP client library from the SAP Cloud SDK to make this connectivity and remote calling possible
+* you've installed the modules from the SAP Cloud SDK to make this connectivity and remote calling possible

 Great work!